Bad credit or no credit? No problem!

 Will checking your credit affect your approval?

-Yes and No, it depends on who is checking your credit and how many checks they do.
+Yes, and No, it depends on who is checking your credit and how many checks they do.
 If you check your credit with Equifax for example, no points will be deducted from your score.
 If another dealer checks your credit multiple times, it will affect your chances of getting approved.
 Please understand that a simple thing such as applying for a new cell phone or if you want to increase your credit card limit; will count as checking your credit but know that they need your consent first.

 If you are trying to rebuild your credit, our advice is that you DO NOT apply for any phones or let anyone else check your credit until you speak with us first.
-The less inquiries that appear on your credit report, the more we can help you.
+The fewer inquiries that appear on your credit report, the more we can help you.